monenavarro/bank_tech_test/README.md

 # 💸 Bank Tech Test (in JavaScript) 💸

-A sample tech test to practice maintaining high code quality and processes.
+A sample tech test to practice maintaining high code quality and processes such as TDD.
 This program is a command line tool.

 ### *Specified  Requirements*